influxdata/flux/README.md

 Flux is currently available in InfluxDB 1.7 and 2.0, or through the REPL that can be compiled from this repository.

-To build Flux, first install the `pkg-config` utility, and ensure the GNU `pkg-config` utility is also installed.
+To build Flux, first install the GNU `pkg-config` utility on your system, then ensure the `pkg-config` wrapper is also installed.

 ```
+# First install GNU pkg-config.
 # On Debian/Ubuntu
 $ sudo apt-get install -y clang pkg-config
-# On Mac OS X with Homebrew
+# Or on Mac OS X with Homebrew
 $ brew install pkg-config

-# Install the pkg-config wrapper utility
+# Next, install the pkg-config wrapper utility
 $ go get github.com/influxdata/pkg-config
-# Ensure the GOBIN directory is on your PATH
+# Optionally, add the GOBIN directory to your PATH
 $ export PATH=${GOPATH}/bin:${PATH}
 ```

-To ensure that `pkg-config` is configured correctly, you can use `which -a`.
+If GOBIN is in your PATH, ensure that `pkg-config` is configured correctly by using `which -a`.

 ```
 $ which -a pkg-config